Medical expert of the article

 Epidemiology

-Hypertrophic cardiomyopathy is prevalent all over the world, but its exact frequency has not been established, which is associated with a significant number of asymptomatic cases.
-A prospective study by BJ Maron et al. (1995) showed that the prevalence of hypertrophic cardiomyopathy among young people (25-35 years) was 2 per 1000, and 6 out of 7 patients had no symptoms.
-In males, this disease is more common, both among adults and among children.
-Hypertrophic cardiomyopathy in children is found at any age.
-Diagnosis of it presents the greatest difficulties in children of the first year of life, their clinical manifestations of hypertrophic cardiomyopathy are not clearly expressed, they are often mistakenly regarded as symptoms of a heart disease of a different genesis.
+Hypertrophic cardiomyopathy is common worldwide, but its exact incidence has not been established due to a significant number of asymptomatic cases.
+A prospective study by BJ Maron et al. (1995) showed that the prevalence of hypertrophic cardiomyopathy among young people (25-35 years) was 2 per 1000, with 6 out of 7 patients having no symptoms.
+This disease is more common in males, both among adult patients and among children.
+Hypertrophic cardiomyopathy in children is detected at any age.
+Its diagnosis is most difficult in children in the first year of life, in whom the clinical manifestations of hypertrophic cardiomyopathy are not clearly expressed, and they are often mistakenly regarded as symptoms of a heart disease of a different genesis.

 Classification of hypertrophic cardiomyopathy

 There are several classifications of hypertrophic cardiomyopathy.
-All of them are based on the clinical-anatomical principle and take into account the following parameters:
+All of them are based on the clinical and anatomical principle and take into account the following parameters:

-- a pressure gradient between the outflow tract of the left ventricle and the aorta;
+- pressure gradient between the left ventricular outflow tract and the aorta;

 - localization of hypertrophy;